Ex-LinkedIn exec Deep Nishar joins SoftBank as a managing director

-TOKYO (Reuters) - SoftBank Group Corp (9984.T) said on Wednesday it had hired former LinkedIn Corp LNKD.N executive Deep Nishar as managing director of investments as the Japanese telecoms conglomerate targets growth overseas to counter a shrinking domestic market.
+TOKYO, July 1 (Reuters) - SoftBank Group Corp said on Wednesday it had hired former LinkedIn Corp executive Deep Nishar as managing director of investments as the Japanese telecoms conglomerate targets growth overseas to counter a shrinking domestic market.

 Nishar will be based in San Carlos, California, and report to SoftBank President Nikesh Arora, it said in a statement.